-Compare pet insurance estimates for your Cocker Spaniel from NZ's top providers.
-Cockers are one of NZ's most popular family breeds - find the right cover for common conditions like ear infections, hip dysplasia, PRA, and autoimmune haemolytic anaemia.
+Compare pet insurance estimates for your Cocker Spaniel from Australia's leading providers.
+Cockers are beloved family companions across Australia - find the right cover for chronic ear infections, eye conditions, and skin allergies.

 Popular Choice Featured Provider